WalletConnect/walletconnect-docs/docs/specs/clients/chat/chat-invite.md

 ## Invite Protocol

-A1,A2,Ax - clients that have access A blockchain account keys B1,B2,Bx - clients that have access B blockchain account keys

-A1 retrieves the public key associated with B's blockchain account, publicKey X.
+A retrieves the public key associated with B's blockchain account, publicKey X.
-A1 generates a keyPair Y to encrypt the invite with derived DH symKey I.
+A generates a keyPair Y to encrypt the invite with derived DH symKey I.
-A1 sends invite encrypted with type 1 envelope to the invite topic including publicKey Y.
+A sends invite encrypted with type 1 envelope to the invite topic including publicKey Y.
-A2 get updated with sent invite that contains response topic and symKey I and privKeyY

 Invite topic is derived as the hash of the publicKey X.

-B1 decrypts type 1 envelope with the privateKey X and publicKey Y and deriving DH symKey I.
+B decrypts type 1 envelope with the privateKey X and publicKey Y and deriving DH symKey I.
-B1 accepts the invite and generates a keyPair Z for chat thread.
+B accepts the invite and generates a keyPair Z for chat thread.
-B1 sends response with publicKey Z on response topic encrypted with type 0 envelope.
+B sends response with publicKey Z on response topic encrypted with type 0 envelope.

 Response topic is derived as the hash of the symKey I.

-B1 derives symKey T using publicKey Y and privKey Z.
+B derives symKey T using publicKey Y and privKey Z.
-B1 updates thread storage
-B2 get updated with thread that contains topic, selfAccount, peerAccount and symKey T B2 needs to update status (or remove) of received invite with peerAccount

 Thread topic is derived as the hash of the symKey T.

-Ax receives response which includes publicKey Z.
+A receives response which includes publicKey Z.
-Ax derives symKey T using privKey Y and publicKey Z.
+A derives symKey T using privKey Y and publicKey Z.
-Ax tries to update thread storage if not yet updated

-Ax and Bx both subscribe to thread topic and encrypt messages with symKey T.
+A and B both subscribe to thread topic and encrypt messages with symKey T.

+### Multiclient environment

+The protocol above depict high overview of the encryption required for ensuring encrypted chat between A and B. To ensure that all devices that are being used by A and B they need to extend the protocol as described in [Invite Protocol in multiclient environment](./usage-of-sync-api.md#invite-protocol-in-multiclient-environment)